Caught Dead in Wyoming Book 6

 Available in Paperback, Audiobook

 Trade paperback editions (6 by 9 inches) now can be ordered from most online retailers, or you can ask at your bricks-and-mortar bookstore.
-The audiobook version of Back Story also is available at several websites, including iTunes, Nook and Walmart/Kobo.
+The audiobook version of Back Story also is available at all major audiobook websites, including Amazon/Audible, iTunes, Nook and Walmart/Kobo.
 And at Chirp, the new audiobook retail site brought to you by the fine folks at BookBub, the free ebook discovery newsletter that delivers deals -- tailored to your interests -- to your email inbox.
 Like BookBub, Chirp offers daily deals.

 If you love the Caught Dead in Wyoming series and would like to see your library carry it, you may make a request.
 Library sales of my books (ebooks, print, audio) are handled through Overdrive.